jeffbryner/illuminAIte/README.md

-# AI CSV Chat
+# IluminAIte
-Use AI agents to have an interactive data conversation with your local csv files
+Use AI agents to have an interactive data conversation with your local data files

 ## Why?